ClaytonMoniz/NSU-Capstone/README.md

 # NSU-Capstone - Zombie Shooter Game
 ## Description
 Short game where you fight zombies that get harder as you progress through the levels.
-Game was made using C# Windows forms, and some Python for automated testing.
+Game was made using C# Windows forms, and some Python PyAutoGUI for automated testing.
+Visual studio was used for developing the game and visual studio code was used for testing.
 ## Folder Layout
 1. The [Documents](Documents) folder contains the project proposal.
 2. The [Links_For_Assets](Links_For_Assets) folder contains all the links to the free images I used to make the game.